 Measures that have been implemented since July 2020

-- John Muir Campus of Dunbar Primary School – maximise crossing time at Countess Road pelican crossing
+- John Muir Campus of Dunbar Primary School – minimise waiting time at Countess Road pelican crossing

-- Close Countess Crescent to traffic to create more space for pedestrians heading to school.
+- Close Countess Crescent to cars to create more space for pedestrians heading to school.
 Access to blue badge parking at the school gate is retained via Countess Avenue.

 - Promote Park and Stride to school from existing car parks

 - Create additional space for physical distancing on Countess Road through carriageway narrowing

 - Kellie Road – 20mph speed limit with traffic calming to improve conditions for cyclists.

 - Queens Road - measures to reinforce the 20mph speed limit